Who We Are

 As her own mother’s Alzheimer’s Disease progressed, Kelly realized she couldn’t balance the demands of work and family any longer.
 She re-focused on her role as mother to her 4 children, and daughter to her overwhelmed parents.
 Her family was lucky: all five siblings lived locally and were able to capitalize on their strengths to support one another and their parents.
 This experience taught Kelly that although the journey is painful, there are gifts hidden along the way that bring great joy.
 It became her mission to help families find those gifts and support one another with love and unity through each stage of life.
 Thus the seed for Nightingale NJ was planted.

 Kelly obtained her RN license in 1985 and graduated cum laude from Kean University with a BSN in 1989.
 She lives in Somerville with her husband, Kevin, where they raised their four children.
-Kelly serves on the Board of Middle Earth, a non-profit organization serving the high-risk youth of Somerset County and the surrounding area.
-She is grateful to have a large family and extensive network of friends living nearby who get together for music, fun, and games!
+She is happiest when she is with her family and friends, swimming, boating, singing and sharing stories.

-Christopher Kellogg, MSW, LSW, has been putting clients first throughout his more than 20 years in long term and subacute care.
-He prides himself on forging through obstacles to enable his clients to return home safely, collaborating with providers throughout the community to create a seamless transition and ensure continuity of care.
+Christopher Kellogg, MSW, LSW, has been a passionate advocate for seniors throughout his more than 20 years in long term and subacute care.
+He prides himself on forging through obstacles to support his clients' wishes, collaborating with providers throughout the community to create seamless transitions and ensure continuity of care.